Do I Need a Cookie Banner on My Website? (2026)

 | Personalization and recommendations | Yes |

-The test: would the service the user explicitly requested break without this cookie?
+Here is the test.
+Would the service the user asked for break without this cookie?
 If the site still works without it, it is not strictly necessary.
 Source: WP29 Opinion 04/2012.

-The most common compliance mistake is mis-categorizing cookies.
-Calling analytics cookies "functional" or "performance" does not change their legal status.
+The most common slip-up is filing cookies under the wrong label.
+Calling an analytics cookie "functional" or "performance" does not change a thing about its legal status.
 The ICO explicitly states: "Analytics cookies are not part of the functionality that the user requests when they use your online service."
-The French CNIL, Austrian DSB, and German DSK all agree.
-Analytics serves the site owner's interest, not the user's explicit request.
+The French CNIL, the Austrian DSB, and the German DSK all say the same.
+Analytics serves you, not the visitor's request.

-One important nuance: "legitimate interest" is a valid legal basis under GDPR for data processing, but it is not a valid basis for setting cookies under the ePrivacy Directive.
-The ePrivacy Directive only offers consent or the strictly necessary exemption.
-No third option.
-The CJEU's Planet49 ruling (C-673/17, 2019) settled this definitively.
+One nuance trips a lot of people up.
+"Legitimate interest" is a valid legal basis for processing data under GDPR.
+It is not a valid basis for setting cookies under the ePrivacy Directive. ePrivacy gives you two doors and only two: consent, or the strictly necessary exemption.
+There is no third door.
+The CJEU's Planet49 ruling (C-673/17, 2019) settled that for good.

 Where the rules differ

-Not every country applies these rules the same way.
-The differences matter.
+Not every country reads these rules the same way.
+The gaps between them matter.

 | Jurisdiction | Model | Key detail |